JohnCCarter/Agent-Bridge/README.md

 När Codex upptäcker kritiska säkerhetsproblem eller tydliga rekommendationer skapar den automatiskt nya kontrakt åt Cursor.
 Dessa kontrakt syns direkt via CLI:t och i `/events`-strömmen.

+### Dashboard

+Door `/dashboard` exposes a lightweight real-time view of contracts, locks, messages, and raw events streamed from `/events`.
+The static assets live in `dashboard/` and can be served by running the development server and visiting the path in the browser.